Frequently asked questions

 2.26 Can an organization based in the Lisbon area be the Applicant of a project under the Thematic Objective "A.3 Promotion of social inclusion and the fight against poverty"?Published on:

-The participation of organisations from the Lisbon area is allowed (as Applicant and partners) under all the seven Priorities of the three Thematic Objectives (A.1, A.2 and A.3) within the Overarching Objective 1.
+In general, the participation of organisations from the Lisbon area is allowed (as Applicant and partners) under all the seven Priorities of the three Thematic Objectives (A.1, A.2 and A.3) within the Overarching Objective 1.
 Please note that only Priorities A.1.1, A.1.2, A.2.1 and A.3.1 are covered by the call for strategic projects.

 2.27 Is there a list of the entities that are included in the category "Body governed by public law" as defined by Directive 2014/24/EU?Published on: